jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 You can also go for the new Apple Watch SE or apple watch series 5.
 Note that the older Apple Watch SE does not have the blood oxygen monitoring sensor, ECG sensor.
 But, the heart rate feature is available in the Apple Watch SE model.
 Apple Watch SE is available in the same size as that of the Apple watch 6.
 Go for it even if you are not an Apple fan.
 The charging speed of the older apple watch is satisfactory too.

 {% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="/fossil-sport-review/" blank="true" %}

-If you feel that the cost is over the board, we have reviewed other <a href= "https://www.watchnationpro.com/">best smartwatches for women</a> which you can check out.

 ### Post Author
 #### Sarah Hollen